Bieker Moth

 The Build

-Producing consistency into everything we build is our goal.
-We strive to make sure that the platform (hull and wings) we supply are the best possible and very consistent.
+Producing complete consistency is our goal.
 Every part is checked, weighed and recorded so we have a complete build record for each boat.

 Sailors can also apply their own expertise to develop their boats further.